cgajan/ansible-stuff/embedded-db/README.md

      when: aggr_list is defined
 ```

-The first time the module is called the `db` parameter is omitted an so the module create a new db file returned in the `db_info` variable.
-The `table` parameter specify the table name to be created in the DB.
-The `structure` parameter define the schema of the table (column name and type and if it is a primary key).
-Finally the `records` parameter provide a list of table row entries to fill the table.
+The first time the module is called the `db` parameter is omitted an so the module creates a new db file returned in the `db_info` variable.
+The `table` parameter specifies the table name to be created in the DB.
+The `structure` parameter defines the schema of the table (column name and type and if it is a primary key).
+Finally the `records` parameter provides a list of table row entries to fill the table.

 ```
 - name: Store Volume Info in DB